tarwn/lessthandot-hugo/blogs/content/posts/2010-01-13-find-out-what-percent-of-the-log-is-bein-2008.md

 ReportServerTempDB	760
 mssqlsystemresource	504</pre>

 As you can see _Total is the first thing listed and it is actually a sum of all the log files in the query.
-The numbers don&#8217;t add up in my output because I removed some database names after running the query.
+The numbers don't add up in my output because I removed some database names after running the query.

 Since I showed you how to do the log files, here is a way how to show the size of all the data files. here is the query for the data files